psandovalsegura/synergy-algorithms/README.md

 # synergy-algorithms
-A Python implementation of [Modeling and Learning Synergy for Team Formation with Heterogeneous Agents (2012)](https://dl.acm.org/doi/10.5555/2343576.2343628) by Liemhetcharat and Veloso, which includes algorithms for:
+A Python implementation of [Modeling and Learning Synergy for Team Formation with Heterogeneous Agents (2012)](https://dl.acm.org/doi/10.5555/2343576.2343628) by Liemhetcharat and Veloso, which describes algorithms for:
 - Approximating the optimal team of size n (Algorithm 1)
 - Creating a Synergy Graph from Observations (Algorithm 2)
 - Estimating the Individual Agent Capabilities (Algorithm 3)

-Additionally, the repo contains an implementation of the follow-up work [Weighted synergy graphs for role assignment in ad hoc heterogeneous robot teams (2012)](https://ieeexplore.ieee.org/document/6386027), which includes algorithms for:
+This repository also contains an implementation of the follow-up work [Weighted synergy graphs for role assignment in ad hoc heterogeneous robot teams (2012)](https://ieeexplore.ieee.org/document/6386027), which describes algorithms for:
 - Learning a Weighted Synergy Graph from Training Examples (Algorithm 1)

 Code by Pedro Sandoval Segura